HackabilityNPO/HackabilityBarilla17-Artu/README.md

 - `tutorials/`.
 Put here all tutorials describing how to use and replicate the project.
 - `images/`.
 Put here all images (including photos of the work, schematics, etc.)
 - `videos/`.
 Put here all videos produced.
 If videos have been published to different platofrm (like YouTube), include a file `videos/external.md` with links to external videos.

-## Where I can Share my project?

-You can publish your project on every sharing platform you prefer.
-Please add on the README.md file of your repo project all information about other platform where the project exists.